 Take Nike, for example.
 They are one of the most popular brands for manufacturing and selling sports equipment.
 And their brand mantra is Authentic Athletic Performance.
 As you can see, every one of these three words describes to perfection Nike’s goal.
 They want to bring a unique experience to every athlete or athlete-to-be, and they value their brand performance over everything else.

-The same goes for Harley Davidson or Disney, or other popular brands.
+Same goes for Harley Davidson or Disney, or other popular brands.
 They know who they are and what they are about.
 And even though your business might not be as big as theirs, knowing who you are is a must for building a successful business.

 So, do you know what your primary business focus is?
 Or are you, as a CEO, trying to solve any problems that come to your table without a clear goal in mind?